awsdocs/amazon-route53-docs/doc_source/routing-to-api-gateway.md

    1. In the navigation pane, choose **Custom domain names**\.

-   1. For the custom domain name that you want to use, get the value of ** API Gateway domain name**\.
+   1. Select the custom domain name that you want to use and get the value of ** API Gateway domain name**\.

 1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.